 (f) conduct and improve our businesses and improve the customer experience;

-(g) use it (in a de-identified form) for the purpose of research, or the compilation of statistics, relevant to public health or public safety;
+(g) use it (in a de-identified form) for the purpose of research, or the compilation of statistics, relevant to public health, public safety or workplace testing;

 (h) comply with any legal obligations we may have;